Sonja Prosenc

-Sonja Prosenc (born 1977 in Slovenj Gradec) is a Slovene filmmaker, known as one of Slovenia's most prominent contemporary film directors.
+Sonja Prosenc is a Slovene filmmaker, known as one of Slovenia's most prominent contemporary film directors.

 Biography

 Prosenc graduated in journalism and culturology from the Faculty of Social Sciences in Ljubljana.
 After attending several foreign film workshops, she co-founded the production company Monoo with producer Rok Sečen.
 Her partner Mitja Ličen often collaborates on her films as cinematographer.